beccaelenzil/mastermind-backend/README.md

 1. Run the CLI with the command `python3 cli/main.py`.

-1. Below is an example game run for a new logged in user `becca`.
+1. Below is an example game run for a new logged-in user `becca`.

 ![CLI Game Instructions](./project-docs/cli1.png)
 ![CLI Game Play](./project-docs/cli2.png)